-This is the current address of the billionaire Laxmi Mittal who apparently bought it for £85 million.
-Reportedly built around the 1840s
+The current address of the billionaire Laxmi Mittal who bought it for £85 million—reportedly built around the 1840s.

-In its 150+ years of existence - it must have been bought and sold over twenty times.
+In its 150+ years of existence, it must have been bought and sold over twenty times.
 Each time a sale would have happened, registration taxes and capital gains would have been paid.
-The City of London has probably made more on this building through time than the amount paid by Laxmi MIttal to ultimately buy it - a big boon for the very people who live in the city.
-Each new owner would have probably spent a good amount on preserving the building and its general upkeep.
-The city's aesthetics improves with these heritage buildings and so does the neighborhood these homes reside in.
+The City of London has probably made more on this building through time than the amount paid by Laxmi

-In another twenty years, this will probably sell for more than £100 million - more money to the city and to its people and to the preservation of its architectural heritage.
+In another twenty years, this will probably sell for more than £100 million - more money to the city and its people and the preservation of its architectural heritage.

 What about similar heritage buildings in India?

-This building looks far more important when considering the architecture, design, or the effort in building this marvel than the home that Laxmi MIttal currently lives in.
-This was the home of one of the Pathuriaghata Tagore's - a historically important family of Calcutta.
-They were also cousins to the Dwarkanath Tagore family of Jorasankho.
-The Tagore family saw the beginnings of modern art in India in the form of Abanindranath Tagore and the Nobel Laureate Rabindranath Tagore, the pioneering woman painter Sunayani Devi (Chatterjee) amongst many others.
+This building looks far more important when considering the architecture, design, or the effort in building this marvel than the home that Laxmi Mittal currently lives in.
+This was the home of one of the Pathuriaghata Tagores - a historically significant family of Calcutta.
+They were also cousins to the Dwarkanath Tagore family of Jorasanko.
+The Tagore family saw the beginnings of modern art in India in Abanindranath Tagore and the Nobel Laureate Rabindranath Tagore, the pioneering woman painter Sunayani Devi (Chatterjee), amongst many others.

 Current Price of Tagore Castle - £150 Million?